KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image5.png"/>
 </p>

+### Define the mesh parameters

 Define the grid points at which the solver will solve for electrostatics of the PN junction.
 Click on **Mesh** and select **Define Mesh Construction Grid**.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image6.png"/>
 </p>
-In the window that opens, click **Add** to define new gridlines.
+In the window that opens, click **Add** to define new grid lines.
 Select **Horizontal** orientation.
 Define the y-coordinates where the grid to be defined along with the **Spacing**.
-The spacing decides the fineness of the griding.
+The spacing decides the fineness of the grids.
 As the spacing becomes smaller, the grid points become more dense.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image7.png"/>